ahmed-hazem-1/Simple-Address-Book-Application/README.md

 ## Features

 - **Add Contact**: Users can input their name, phone number, and email.
+- **Delete Contact**: Users can delete a contact by specifying their name.
 - **View Contact**: Users can view individual contact details by specifying the type of information (name, phone, or email).
 - **View All Contacts**: Users can display all stored contact information.
 - **Exit**: Users can exit the application gracefully.